This is the 3rd chapter of the Dash Tutorial.

 .
 When the Dash app starts, ithtml.Div(id='my-output', children='Hello world')

-whenever an input cell changes, all of the cells that depend on that cell
+whenever a cell changes (the input), all the cells that depend on that cell (the outputs)

 will get updated automatically.
-This is called “Reactive Programming”.
+This is called “Reactive Programming” because the outputs react to changes in the inputs automatically.

-Remember how every component was described entirely through its set of
+Remember how every component is described entirely through its

-With Dash interactivity, we can dynamically update any of those properties
+With Dash’s interactivity, we can dynamically update any of those properties

 of a